ibexa/documentation-developer/docs/content_management/images/images.md

 - `iteration-count` is the number of images to be recreated in a single iteration, to reduce memory use.
   The default value is `25`.
-- `user` is the identifier of a User with proper permission who will perform the operation (`read`, `versionread`, `edit` and `publish`).
+- `user` is the identifier of a User with proper permission who performs the operation (`read`, `versionread`, `edit` and `publish`).
   The default value is `admin`.